EpipKL/vital-sum/README.md

 ## Contact

 Have questions or suggestions?
-Reach out to us at [epipkl@gmail.com](mailto:epipkl@gmail.com).
+Reach out to me at [epipkl@gmail.com](mailto:epipkl@gmail.com).

-Enjoy your Magic the Gathering games with Vital Sum, and may your rolls always be in your favor!
+Enjoy your Magic the Gathering games with Vital Sum!